M¥ 0nline Adven1ure

-I tried calling my phone company to sort out an upgrade, and instead of playing the usual rubbish elevator music while I was on hold for twenty minutes, they played some bizarre noise reminiscent of the old Internet dial up tone.
-As I was too lazy to endure the arduous torture of holding my phone up to the side of my face, I decided to plug it into my earphones, meaning that I could hear nothing but the robotic white noise reverberating through my skull.
+Earlier today, I attempted to call my phone company in order to sort out an upgrade, and, when I was inevitably put on hold, I found that, in lieu of the typical polyphonic elevator music, I was to be subjected to what I can only describe as a bizarre clacking reminiscent of the old Internet dial up tone.
+As I was too lazy to endure the simply arduous torture of holding my phone up to the side of my face, I decided to plug it into my earphones, meaning that I could hear nothing but the robotic white noise reverberating through my skull.

-After about the twenty third minute, most of my flesh and internal organs had been replaced by cold metal, silicon wiring, and motherboard microchips.
-This was a great inconvenience, as when the representative from the phone company finally answered the call, I was only able to communicate in a series of ‘boops‘ and ‘beeps‘ that she, if I’m quite honest, made no effort to translate before hanging up the phone.
+Now, as you would expect, after about the twenty third minute, most of my flesh and internal organs had been replaced by cold metal, silicon wiring, and advanced microchips.
+This was a great inconvenience, as when the representative from the phone company finally answered the call, I was only able to communicate in a series of digital alert tones that she, if I’m quite honest, made no effort to translate before hanging up the phone.

-This wasn’t too great an annoyance, as I was then able to synchronise my mind with the phone itself, and transport my consciousness onto the internet and into the phone company’s registry network (and as such, my new phone is on the way), but after the completion of this task, I realised that the internet is a phenomenally large place, and I have as of yet been unable to relocate my physical body.
+This wasn’t as great an annoyance as you might assume, for at this stage I was now able to synchronise my mind with the phone itself, and transport my consciousness onto the internet and into the phone company’s registry network (and as such, my new phone is on the way); however, after completing this task, I realised that the internet is a phenomenally large place, and that I may have some trouble relocating my physical body.

+At this stage, I’ve lost any notion of time, and feel that my consciousness has become fully integrated into the digital world.
 I’ve enjoyed my time existing on the internet.
-Some of the more primitive, obsolete computer programs have begun to think of me as a god, and have awarded me unfettered access to all of the premium pornography websites.
+Some of the more primitive, obsolete computer programs have begun to think of me as some sort of god, and have awarded me unfettered access to all of the premium private-access websites I could hope to peruse.
 I have also been able to instantaneously read all of Wikipedia and watch all of YouTube and have thusly concluded that sharks are scary, and cats are adorable.